Meeting Street Academy students learning 2 to 5 grade levels above their peers

 Meeting Street is part of District 7 and free for students, but roughly half of its budget comes from private funds.

-“It allows us to vear a little bit from a typical public school and try some new things that we think are having some great success,” Kathey Dunleavy, MSA’s Community Liaison, said.
+“It allows us to veer a little bit from a typical public school and try some new things that we think are having some great success,” MSA’s Community Liaison Kathey Dunleavy said.

 Instruction starts at age 3 and every class has two certified teachers.